Skip to main content

 3. Obstructive.= post hepatic.

-In neonates, jaundice appears, which may be Physiological or Pathological.
+In neonates, Jaundice appears, which may be Physiological or Pathological.

 The infant's immature liver fails to conjugate the excess bilirubin, resulting in the rise of unconjugated bilirubin in the blood.
 The increase may be up to 12 mg/dl or more.
-In 7-10 days, enzymes concerned with bilirubin metabolism mature, and physiological Jaundice resolves by itself, but it is treated with phototherapy if the level is more.
+In 7-10 days, enzymes concerned with bilirubin metabolism mature, and physiological Jaundice resolves by itself, but it is treated with phototherapy if the level is higher.

 Incidence: